 An Official Website of the Commonwealth of Kentucky

-Boating; Boating safety; Law Enforcement; Private Land; Public Land; Wildlife
+Boating; Law Enforcement; Lands Management; Wildlife

 FRANKFORT, Ky.
 (Nov.
 15, 2022) — Extremely low water conditions caused by a severe drought in western Kentucky will affect waterfowl hunting this weekend at two wildlife management areas (WMAs) in Ballard County due to safety concerns and impaired access.